by Texas Homesteader ~

 To keep them from having to keep track of it, I put a tape ‘tail’ on the power cord of my slow cooker with our name written on it.
 No more wondering by the kitchen helpers how to find out what slow cooker goes to whom.

-3) A friend of mine goes to garage sales, estate sales and thrift stores to find beautiful sometimes vintage platters for pennies on the dollar.
+3) Pretty Dishes To Keep – A friend of mine goes to garage sales, estate sales and thrift stores to find beautiful sometimes vintage platters for pennies on the dollar.
 She uses those pretty platters to deliver food, with a note to fill it again sometime in the future and pass it on to someone else needing food.
 I love this idea and have incorporated it many times for platter-served foods.

 FB follower Kathy advises: I use the aluminum take out pans.
 Sometimes they come back, but it doesn’t matter if it doesn’t.
 Or use extra jars for soups.
 I’m always saving jars, so it is ok if they don’t come back.